dask/dask/docs/source/spark.rst

 both its abilities and limitations.

-Dask is built on a lower-level and more general construct of a generic task graph with data dependencies.
+Dask is built on a lower-level and more general construct of a generic task graph with arbitrary data dependencies.
 This allows more general computations to be built by users within the dask framework.
 This is probably the largest fundamental difference between the two projects.
 Dask gives up high-level understanding to allow users to express more complex parallel algorithms.
 This ended up being essential when writing complex projects like ``dask.array``.